 - A gnawing impatience when you can’t watch what you want to watch when you want to watch it coupled with fits of rage when movies are not available for streaming and you must wait two whole days for an actual disc to arrive in a little red envelope in the mail.

-I sure hope my “syndrome” symptom was simply first-time curiosity and not a definition of a future problem with Netflix.
-As, this girl who hardly watches TV surely had an identity crisis this weekend.
+I sure hope my “syndrome” symptom is due to my coronaphoria setting in and not a definition of a future problem with Netflix.
+As in, this girl who hardly watches TV surely had an identity crisis this weekend.

 And, if you have a fun Netflix story, I would love to hear it for moral support.
 Let’s all support each other!

 Kristie Smith is the founder and CEO of the Indy Homes Real Estate Team.
 She is a REALTOR, and is one of the most recognized and accomplished Indiana real estate agents.
 Ranked among Central Indiana's top 10 real estate teams, the Indy Homes Team specializes in relocating families moving to the Indy area, as well as Helping People on the Move locally in Indy.